Daily Words of God: Knowing God | Excerpt 11

 March 7, 2021

-Before you have any of your own views or conclusions, you should first understand God’s attitude toward you, what God is thinking, and then decide whether or not your own thinking is correct.
-God has never used units of time to establish a person’s outcome, and He has never used the amount of suffering endured by someone to establish their outcome.
-Then what does God use as a standard for establishing man’s outcome?
-Using time units to establish a person’s outcome—this is what most conforms to people’s conceptions.
-And there are also those individuals who you often see, those who at one point devoted a lot, spent a lot, paid a lot, suffered a lot.
-These are ones who, in your views, can be saved by God.
-All that these people show, all that they live out, is precisely mankind’s conception of the standard by which God establishes the outcome of man.
-Regardless of what you believe, I won’t list out these examples one by one.
-Generally speaking, so long as it isn’t the standard of God’s own thinking, then it comes from man’s imagination, and it’s all man’s conception.
-What’s the consequence of blindly insisting on your own conception and imagination?
-Obviously, the consequence can only be God spurning you.
-This is because you always flaunt your qualifications before God, compete with God, and dispute with God, and you do not try to truly comprehend God’s thinking, nor do you try to comprehend God’s intentions and God’s attitude toward humanity.
-Proceeding like this is honoring yourself above all, not honoring God.
-You believe in yourself; you don’t believe in God.
-God doesn’t want this type of person, and God won’t save this type of person.
-If you can let go of this kind of viewpoint, and then rectify these incorrect viewpoints of the past; if you could proceed according to God’s demands; start practicing the way of fearing God and shunning evil from this point forward; manage to honor God as great in all things; don’t use your own personal fancies, viewpoints, or beliefs to define yourself, define God.
-And instead, you seek out God’s intentions in all respects, you achieve a realization and understanding of God’s attitude toward humanity, and you use God’s standard to satisfy God—that would be wonderful!
-This would mean you are about to embark on the way of fearing God and shunning evil.
+Before you settle on any views or conclusions, you should first understand what God’s attitude toward you is, and what He is thinking, and then you can decide whether or not your own thinking is correct.
+God has never used time as a unit of measurement to determine a person’s outcome, nor has He ever based such determination on how much a person has suffered.
+What, then, does God use as a standard to determine a person’s outcome?
+Determining it based on time would be what most conforms to people’s notions.
+Moreover, there are those people you often see who at one point devoted a great deal, expended a lot, paid a huge price, and suffered greatly.
+These are the ones who, the way you see it, can be saved by God.
+All that these people demonstrate and live out is precisely in line with people’s notions of God’s set standards for determining a person’s outcome.
+Whatever you believe, I will not list these examples one by one.
+To put it briefly, anything that is not a standard within God’s own thinking comes instead from the human imagination, and all such things are human notions.
+If you blindly insist on your own notions and fancies, what will be the result?
+It is quite obvious that the consequence of this can only be God spurning you.
+This is because you always flaunt your qualifications before God, compete with Him, and argue with Him, and you do not try truly to comprehend His thinking, nor do you try to comprehend His will or His attitude toward humankind.
+Proceeding in this manner honors yourself above all; it does not magnify God.
+You believe in yourself; you do not believe in God.
+God does not want such people, nor will He bring them salvation.
+If you can let go of this sort of viewpoint and, furthermore, rectify those incorrect viewpoints you had in the past, if you can proceed according to God’s demands, if you can practice the way of fearing God and shunning evil from this point on, if you can manage to honor God as One who is great in all things and refrain from using your own personal fancies, viewpoints, or beliefs to define yourself and God, and if you can instead seek out God’s intentions in all respects, come to a realization and understanding of His attitude toward humanity, and satisfy Him by meeting His standards, that will be wonderful!
+It will signify that you are about to embark on the way of fearing God and shunning evil.

-As your stature gradually builds up, the standard God demands of you will also gradually build up.
-When you’re immature, God will give you a very low standard; when your stature is a little bigger, God will give you a little higher of a standard.
-But what will God be like after you understand all of the truth?
-God will have you face even bigger trials.
-Amid these trials, what God wants to obtain, what God wants to see, is your deeper knowledge of God and your true fear.
-At this time, God’s demands of you will be higher and “harsher” than when your stature was more immature (note: People view it as harsh, but God actually views it as reasonable).
-When God is giving trials to people, what kind of reality does God want to create?
-God is constantly asking that people give Him their heart.
-Some people will say: “How does one give that?
-I do my duty, I abandoned my home and livelihood, I spent for God.
-Are these not all examples of giving my heart to God?
+As your stature gradually builds up, so will the standard that God demands of you.
+While you are still immature, He will set a very low standard for you to meet; when your stature is a little greater, He will raise your standard a bit higher.
+But what will God do after you have gained an understanding of all of the truth?
+He will have you face even bigger trials.
+Amid these trials, what God wishes to obtain from you, what He wants to see from you, is a more profound knowledge of Him, an actual reverence of Him.
+At this time, His requirements of you will be higher and “harsher” than they were when your stature was more immature (note: People might view them as harsh, but God actually views them as reasonable).
+When God is trying people, what kind of reality does He wish to create?
+He is constantly asking that people give Him their hearts.
+Some people will say, “How can I give that?
+I have fulfilled my duty; I abandoned my home and livelihood, and I have expended myself.
+Are these not all instances of my giving my heart over to God?
 How else could I give my heart to God?
-Could it be that these aren’t examples of giving my heart to God?
+Could it be that these weren’t actually ways of giving my heart to Him?
 What is God’s specific requirement?”
-This requirement is very simple.
-In fact, there are some people who have already given their heart to God in varying degrees at various stages of their trials.
-But the vast majority of people never give their heart to God.
-When God gives you a trial, God sees whether your heart is with God, with the flesh, or with Satan.
-When God gives you a trial, God sees whether you are standing in opposition to God or whether you are standing in a position that is compatible with Him, and He sees whether your heart is on the same side as Him.
-When you are immature and facing trials, your confidence is very low, and you can’t know exactly what it is you need to do in order to satisfy God’s intentions because you have a limited understanding of the truth.
-Despite all this, you can still genuinely and sincerely pray to God, be willing to give your heart to God, make God your sovereign, and be willing to offer unto God those things that you believe to be most precious.
-This is what it is to have already given your heart to God.
-As you listen to more and more preaching, and you understand more and more truth, your stature will also gradually mature.
-The standard which God demands of you at this time is not the same as that when you were immature; He demands a higher standard than that.
-When man’s heart is gradually given to God, it is getting closer and closer to God; when man can truly get near to God, they increasingly have a heart that fears Him.
-God wants this kind of heart.
+The requirement is very simple.
+In fact, there are some people who have already given their hearts to God to varying degrees during various stages of their trials, but the vast majority of people never give their hearts over to God.
+When God tries you, He sees if your heart is with Him, with the flesh, or with Satan.
+When God tries you, He sees whether you are standing in opposition to Him or are in a position that is compatible with Him, and He also sees whether your heart is on His side.
+When you are immature and facing trials, you have little confidence, and you cannot know exactly what it is you need to do to fulfill God’s intentions, for your understanding of the truth is limited.
+However, if you can still pray to God genuinely and sincerely, and if you can be willing to give your heart over to Him, make Him your sovereign, and be willing to offer unto Him all those things that you believe to be most precious, then you will have already given God your heart.
+As you listen to more sermons and understand more of the truth, your stature will also gradually grow.
+At this time, the standard of God’s demands will not be the same as it was when you were immature; He will demand a higher standard of you.
+As people gradually give their hearts over to God, their hearts grow slowly nearer to Him; as people can genuinely grow nearer to God, then their hearts will revere Him ever more.
+What God wants is just such a heart.

-When God wants to obtain someone’s heart, He will give them numerous trials.
-During these trials, if God does not obtain this person’s heart, nor does He see that this person has any attitude—that is to say He doesn’t see that this person goes about things or behaves in a way that fears God, and He doesn’t see an attitude and resolution that shuns evil from this person.
-If this is how it is, then after numerous trials, God’s patience toward this individual will be withdrawn, and He will not tolerate this person anymore.
-He will no longer give trials to them, and He will no longer work on them.
-Then what does that mean this person’s outcome is?
-It means that they will have no outcome.
-It’s possible that this person has done no evil.
-It’s also possible that they have done nothing to disrupt or disturb.
-It’s also possible they have not openly resisted God.
-However, this person’s heart is hidden from God.
-They have never had a clear attitude and viewpoint toward God, and God cannot clearly see that their heart has been given to Him, and He can’t clearly see that this person is seeking to fear God and shun evil.
-God no longer has patience for these people, He will no longer pay any price, He will no longer extend mercy, and He will no longer work on them.
-The life of this person’s belief in God is already over.
-This is because in all of the many trials that God has given this person, God has not obtained the result He wants.
+When God wants to obtain someone’s heart, He will put that person through numerous trials.
+During these trials, if God does not obtain that person’s heart or see that this person has any attitude—that is to say, if God does not see this person practicing or behaving in a way that shows reverence to Him, and if He also does not see in this person an attitude and resolution that shuns evil—then, after numerous trials, God’s patience with them will be withdrawn, and He will no longer tolerate them.
+He will no longer try this person, and He will no longer work on them.
+So, what does this signify for this person’s outcome?
+It means they have no outcome.
+Perhaps this person has done no evil; perhaps they have done nothing disruptive and caused no disturbance.
+Perhaps they have not openly resisted God.
+However, this person’s heart remains hidden from God; they have never had a clear attitude and viewpoint toward God, and God cannot clearly see that their heart has been given to Him or that they are seeking to fear Him and shun evil.
+God loses patience with such people, and will no longer pay any price for them, extend any mercy to them, or work on them.
+Such a person’s life of faith in God has already ended.
+This is because, in all of the many trials that God has given them, God has not obtained the result He wants.
 Thus, there are a number of people in whom I have never seen the enlightenment and illumination of the Holy Spirit.
-How is it possible to see this?
-This kind of person might have believed in God for many years, and on the surface they have been very active.
-They have read many books, handled many affairs, made a lot of notes, and mastered a lot of letters and doctrines.
-However, there is never any visible growth, and never any visible viewpoint toward God from this person, nor is there any clear attitude.
-That is to say that you cannot see this person’s heart.
-Their heart is always wrapped up, their heart is sealed—it’s sealed to God, so God has not seen this person’s true heart, He has not seen this person’s true fear toward God, and even more, He has not seen how this person walks in God’s way.
-If up until now God has not gained this type of person, can He gain them in the future?
-He can’t!
-Will God keep pushing for things that cannot be obtained?
-He won’t!
-What is God’s current attitude toward these people, then?
-(He spurns them, He doesn’t heed them.)
-He doesn’t heed them!
-God doesn’t heed this kind of person; He spurns them.
-You have memorized these words very quickly, very accurately.
-It seems like you have understood what you’ve heard!
+How can this be seen?
+These people may have believed in God for many years, and on the surface, they have behaved with vigor; they have read many books, handled many affairs, filled a dozen or so notebooks, and mastered a great many words and doctrines.
+However, there is never any visible growth in them, their views on God remain invisible, and their attitudes are still unclear.
+In other words, their hearts cannot be seen; they are always wrapped up and sealed—they are sealed off from God.
+As a result, He has not seen their true hearts, He has not seen in these people any true reverence for Him, and, what is more, He has not seen how these people walk in His way.
+If God still has not gained such people by now, can He gain them in the future?
+He cannot!
+Will He keep pushing for things that cannot be obtained?
+He will not!
+What, then, is God’s current attitude toward such people?
+(He spurns them and ignores them.)
+He ignores them!
+God does not heed such people; He spurns them.
+You have memorized these words very quickly, and very accurately.
+It appears as though you have understood what you have heard!

-There are some people who, at the outset of following God, are immature and ignorant; they don’t understand God’s intentions; they also don’t know what it is to believe in God, adopting a man-made and mistaken way of believing in God, following God.
-When this kind of person is faced with a trial, they aren’t aware of it, and are numb to the guidance and enlightenment of God.
-They don’t know what it is to give their heart to God, and what it is to stand firm during a trial.
-God will give this person a limited amount of time, and during this time, He will let them understand what God’s trial is, what God’s intentions are.
-Afterward, this person needs to display their viewpoint.
-Regarding those people who are at this stage, God is still waiting.
-Regarding those people whose viewpoints are still wavering back and forth, who want to give their heart to God but are not reconciled to doing so, who, although they have put some basic truths into practice, when faced with a major trial, they shirk it and want to give up—what is God’s attitude toward these people?
-God still has a little bit of expectation toward these people.
-The result depends on their attitudes and performances.
-How does God respond if people aren’t active to make progress?
-He gives up.
-This is because before God gives up on you, you already gave up on yourself.
-Thus, you can’t blame God for doing so, can you?
-Is this fair?
-(It’s fair.)
+There are some people who, when they begin to follow God, are immature and ignorant; they do not understand His will, nor do they know what it is to believe in Him.
+They adopt a human-conceived and mistaken way of believing in and following God.
+When such people are faced with trials, they are not aware of it; they remain numb to God’s guidance and enlightenment.
+They do not know what it means to give their hearts over to God or what it means to stand firm during a trial.
+God will give such people a limited amount of time, and during this time, He will let them understand the nature of His trials and what His intentions are.
+Afterward, these people must demonstrate their points of view.
+For those at this stage, God is still waiting.
+As for those who have some views yet still waver, who want to give their hearts over to God but are not reconciled to doing so, and who, despite having put some basic truths into practice, try to hide and give up when faced with major trials—what is God’s attitude toward them?
+He still expects a little from them, and the result depends on their attitude and performance.
+If people are not active in progressing, what does God do?
+He gives up on them.
+This is because, before God gives up on you, you have already given up on yourself.
+Thus, you cannot blame God for doing so.
+It is wrong of you to hold a grievance against God.